-If a covalent bond exists between two different atoms the shared pair is displaced towards the electronegative atoms thereby causing a denser concentration of electrons around the more electronegative atom.
-Such a covalent bond is capable of developing ionic characters which are also referred to as polar covalent bonds.
+When two atoms form a covalent connection, the shared pair is shifted towards the electronegative atoms, resulting in a denser electron concentration surrounding the more electronegative atom.
+Ionic characteristics can arise in such covalent connections, which are also known as polar covalent bonds.
 A typical example is the H-Cl.

 Properties of Covalent Compound

-- At room temperature covalent compounds exist in gaseous and liquid states as a result of the intermolecular forces magnitude.
+- At room temperature covalent compounds exist in gaseous and liquid states as a result of the magnitude of the intermolecular force.

 - The boiling and melting points of covalent compounds are low